Glender/gibber/README.md

 get bored answering repetitive questions or are driven to finish questionnaires as soon as possible because of survey rewards.
 The gibber packages tries to identify those respondents by examining their textual answers on open questions.
-A deep leaerning algorithm is used for this purpose and yields the probability that text is real.
+A deep learning algorithm is used for this purpose and yields the probability that text is real.
 For example, answers like ‘asdf’ and ‘dghfr’ are considered gibberish, while answers like ‘computer’ and ‘trunk’ are classified as legit text.